 Pioneers of the African skies

-As the first company to set a balloon aloft over the Serengeti, we have set the bar high for an exceptional adventure, delivered with safety at the forefront of our minds, and with our passenger's experience as a priority.
-From the outset, we've established ourselves as partners in conservation in the Parks in which we operate and we take an active role in ensuring ballooning standards are rigorously maintained.
-We've had to learn the vagaries of the weather from firsthand experience and as such, there are no more experienced pilots than those that fly the green and gold of Serengeti Balloon Safaris.
+We've had to learn the vagaries of the weather from first-hand experience and as such, there are no more experienced pilots than those that fly the green and gold of Serengeti Balloon Safaris, now having flown well over 250,000 guests over Serengeti on the magical experience of a lifetime.
 We are adventurers at heart, with a penchant for detail and quality, and with each balloon that flies we know we're doing something extraordinarily well.

 1984